enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/inventory.md

 ---

-Drops items from the given slot at the given vector, and returns their entity.
-Optionally, the count of items can be specified.
+Drops items from the given slot at a position, returning their entity.
+Optionally, an amount can be specified.

 ;;;;;